bedwards254/test_repo/digital-collections.md

 ## Born-Digital Collections

-Born-digital materials are items created electronically and do not have a physical form.
+*Born-digital materials* are items created electronically and do not have a physical form.
 They require another way to view them, such as a laptop or iPad, rather than physically holding the material.
 For example, think of files you create on your computer or photographs on your phone.
-These files cannot be viewed without an electronic device; and, if you were to print out said photograph or file, it would then be an analog form of the material, which has different properties than the digital form.
+These files cannot be viewed without an electronic device.
+If you were to print out said photograph or file, it would then be an analog form of the material, which has different properties than the digital form.

-There is a different between born-digital and digitized materials.
-Digitized materials are reproductions of physical items, most often accomplished through a scanner or a camera.
+*Digitized materials* are reproductions of physical items, most often accomplished through a scanner or a camera.
 Think of it like scanning a form with your signature to then email to someone.
 That's an example of digitization!
 Digitized collections are available online via Emory’s [Digital Gallery](<http://www.digitalgallery.emory.edu/luna/servlet>
  "http://www.digitalgallery.emory.edu/luna/servlet").

-Rose Library provides access to other processed born-digital collections on laptops in the Rose Library Reading Room.
+Rose Library provides access to processed born-digital collections on laptops in the Rose Library Reading Room.
 Currently available collections are listed below.

+### Requesting Access

 Patrons may request access to unprocessed born digital collections that appear in the [Emory FindingAids database](<https://findingaids.library.emory.edu> "https://findingaids.library.emory.edu"), though all requests must be made in advance.
 Once a request is made, we will supply the patron with a time estimate